wilsonhub/formMaker/README.md

 ```

 ### Check if form is valid
-Use this method if you need to check whether the required wisgets of the form is completed
+Use this method if you need to check whether the required widgets of the form is completed
 ```'java'
 mFormBuilder.isValidForm(); // returns boolean whether the form is valid or not
 ```